kumar303/mohawk/docs/usage.rst

 When a *sender* calls :meth:`mohawk.Sender.accept_response`, it will receive a Hawk message but the nonce will be that of the original request.
+In other words, the nonce received is the same nonce that the sender generated and signed when initiating the request.
 This generally means you don't have to worry about *response* replay attacks.
 However, if you
-expose your :meth:`mohawk.Sender.accept_response` call somewhere publicly over HTTP then you may wish to protect against response replay attacks.
+expose your :meth:`mohawk.Sender.accept_response` call somewhere publicly over HTTP then you may need to protect against response replay attacks.
 You can do so by constructing a :class:`mohawk.Sender` with the same ``seen_nonce`` keyword: